-Fans of the popular ABC television series Miss Fisher’s Murder Mysteries may be feeling like something’s missing now that the irrepressible Miss Phryne Fisher is off our screens.
+Devotees of the popular ABC television series Miss Fisher’s Murder Mysteries are sure to have been missing the irrepressible Miss Phryne Fisher.

 Join a guided walking tour of Melbourne locations

-The tour was devised as part of the Festival of Phryne, a series of events that coincided with the screening of series three on the ABC in 2015.
-It has been extended due to popular demand.
+Melbourne tour guide Kathy Deacon studied both the television series and Kerry Greenwood’s books in depth, and created an informative and entertaining walking tour of many of the CBD locations used during filming.
+The tour was devised as part of the Festival of Phryne — a series of events that coincided with the screening of season three on the ABC in 2015.
+It has continued to operate due to popular demand.

-The tour begins with afternoon tea at Self Preservation, a café at the top end of Bourke Street, before moving on to sites including the Hotel Windsor, Old Treasury Building and Parliament House — all of which have featured in the show.
-Kathy uses an iPad to show clips from the relevant episodes to guests.
+The tour begins with afternoon tea at Self Preservation café on Bourke Street, before moving on to sites like The Windsor, the Old Treasury Building and Parliament House — all of which have featured in the show.
+An iPad is used to play clips from the relevant episodes to guests.

-The tour is part history lesson as Kathy describes what Melbourne’s architectural landscape was like when Miss Fisher arrived at Station Pier in 1928.
-Even lifelong residents of the city are likely to discover something new.
+You’ll also get interesting insights into the history of Melbourne as Kathy describes what the city’s architectural landscape was like when Miss Fisher arrived at Station Pier in 1928.
+Even lifelong residents are likely to discover something new.

 Take to the skies in a vintage Tiger Moth

-Do you have any tips for where to find Miss Fisher’s Murder Mysteries locations around Melbourne and Regional Victoria?
+Do you have any tips for where to find Miss Fisher filming locations around Melbourne and regional Victoria?
 We would love to hear from you.
 Please leave a comment below.

 Additional images: Bigstock